 English as an Additional Language

-Over the years Sandroyd has received overseas pupils from Spain, Mexico, Russia, China, Japan, France, Germany, Switzerland and Thailand.
+Over the years Sandroyd has welcomed overseas pupils from Spain, Mexico, Russia, China, Japan, France, Germany, Switzerland and Thailand.

 Pupils usually come for a year in order to improve their English, and in addition there are usually some pupils who stay in order to complete their education in the UK.